Table of Contents

 Twelfth Night Revelers and Their Impact

-One major contribution being “throws”.
-In 1871, The Twelfth Night Revelers showcased a float rider with a rider dressed as Santa Claus tossing trinkets into the crowd.
+One major contribution attributed to TNR is throws.
+In 1871, The Twelfth Night Revelers showcased a float with a rider dressed as Santa Claus, tossing trinkets into the crowd.
 This cemented them in history as the first recorded throws.
-As a result, they helped introduce and popularize the custom this Mardi Gras tradition.
+As a result, they helped introduce and popularize the this now well-known Mardi Gras tradition.
 The Twelfth Nights Revelers are also believed to be the first to introduce debutantes as the queens and maids in its royal courts.

 Be sure to book in advance to ensure your spot.
 You do not want to miss out on this incredible experience.